How Many Gallons Is 21 Liters

 Q: Why do Americans use gallons instead of liters?
 A: The US customary system, which includes gallons, inches, and pounds, is derived from the British imperial system used before American independence.
 The metric system (liters, meters, grams) was introduced later and is used by most other countries.

 Q: Can I use an online converter for this?
 A: Yes, online converters are accurate and convenient.
-That said, understanding the manual calculation helps you verify results and builds a stronger grasp of the units Simple, but easy to overlook..
+Even so, understanding the manual calculation helps you verify results and builds a stronger grasp of the units Not complicated — just consistent..

 Q: How many liters are in a half gallon?
 A: A half US gallon is about 1.89 liters.
 A half imperial gallon is about 2.27 liters.